gazebosim/gz-launch/tutorials/tutorial.md

 and also starts simulation.
 The `joystick` plugin will be launched in its own process and will read from a joystick device and output data onto a topic.
 The `JoyToTwist` plugin also launches into a separate process and transforms a `joystick` message to a `twist` message.
-Finally, The `GazeboServer` plugin launches the Gazebo server.
+Finally, The `SimServer` plugin launches the Gazebo server.

 The script can take a world as an argument.
 To run this script.